-Individuals experiencing discrimination or harassment can share information with Compliance & Civil Rights (CCR) and/or with the Lead Title IX Coordinator.
+Individuals experiencing discrimination or harassment, including sexual assault, dating violence, domestic violence, and stalking, can share information with Compliance & Civil Rights (CCR) and/or with the Lead Title IX Coordinator.
 There are two options available for sharing information that are explained below.

 Please note, if you are experiencing an emergency, please dial 911.

 You may report a concern anonymously.
 However, please be aware that anonymous reporting may limit WSU’s ability to address the concern if you are concerned about sharing your name, please know you can meet with a CCR representative in person, via telephone, or via Zoom to discuss your confidentiality concerns, prior to sharing information about any specific incidents with CCR.

 Sharing information through the online form, will trigger outreach from CCR to you.
 If you are in a situation where outreach may put you in further harm, please contact CCR via email, phone, or in-person, and make sure to inform the person you contact about your specific safety needs.

 CCR will provide the reporter with information on supportive measures, how to file a Formal Complaint, and the process for informal resolutions and investigations.
 If you are reporting information as a third party, CCR will reach out to the complainant with the same information.
 Individuals should report a concern when they are seeking supportive measures, want to learn more about the process, want to share information they learned for review by the university, document concerns, or request a consultation regarding their concerns.